The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.

 This seems to make a lot of sense, as historically Pitbulls were bred to fight large animals and other dogs, not people.

-It’s likely that the issue isn’t frequency of bites, but the nature of the bites that do occur.
+Well, it’s likely that the issue isn’t frequency of bites, but the nature of the bites that do occur.
+Not all dog bites are equal

 Perhaps the most pertinent case against Pitbulls is not how often they bite, but the way that they bite.

-It’s not that Pitbulls have the hardest bite of any dog — it’ that they exhibit a signature hold and shake style of biting, whereas most dogs’ instinct is to snap.
+It’s not that Pitbulls have the hardest bite of any dog — it’s that they exhibit a signature grip and shake style of biting, whereas most dogs’ instinct is to snap and retreat.

-This was bred into them to help them to take down animals larger than themselves in fighting pits.
+This tendency to grip hard and hang on, was bred into Pitbull Terriers to help them to take down animals larger than themselves in fighting pits.

 A 2011 study of admissions to a level 1 trauma center as a result of dog attacks displayed this potential for harm very clearly.